 In 1998, Levchin, together with Peter Thiel, founded the company Fieldlink where he served as Director and CTO.
 The company changed its name to Confinity, where they developed PayPal for digital transfer of funds.
 The company merged with X.com in 2000 and adopted the name PayPal in 2001.
 A few months after going public in 2002, PayPal, was acquired by eBay, with Levchin’s 2.3% stake valued at approximately US$34 million at that time.
 He significantly contributed to PayPal’s anti-fraud efforts; he was the co-creator of the Gausebeck-Levchin test, one of the first commercial implementations of a CAPTCHA challenge response human test.

 In 2004, Levchin was the founder of Slide.com, where he served as CEO until it was sold to Google in August 2010 for US$182 million, he then served as Vice President of Engineering at Google.
 He was also the Chairman of the Board of Directors at Yelp from 2004-2015.
 Levchin started HVF in late 2011, where he was Chairman and CEO, and later founded the spin-off Affirm in early 2012.
 HVF also launched Glow in 2013, where Levchin is Executive Chairman.

-Max Levchin has made many early investments, with a total of 100 investments, his most recent being in February 2022.
+Max Levchin has made many early investments, with a total of 100 investments.
 He invested in Series A round of Withco, a provider of real estate and technology services to small businesses, who raised US $28 million.